awsdocs/amazon-comprehend-developer-guide/doc_source/realtime-analysis-cer.md

    + **Choose an existing IAM role** – Select this option if you already have an IAM role with permissions to access the input and output Amazon S3 buckets\.
    + **Create a new IAM role** – Select this option when you want to create a new IAM role with the proper permissions for Amazon Comprehend to access the input and output buckets\.
 **Note**
 If the input documents are encrypted, the IAM role used must have `kms:Decrypt` permission\.
-For more information, see [Permissions Required to Use KMS Encryption](access-control-managing-permissions.md#auth-kms-permissions)\.
+For more information, see [Permissions required to use KMS encryption](access-control-managing-permissions.md#auth-kms-permissions)\.

 1. \(Optional\) To launch your resources into Amazon Comprehend from a VPC, enter the VPC ID under **VPC** or choose the ID from the drop\-down list\.